slds-lmu/imlplots/README.md

 Installation
 ============

-The package can be installed directly from github with devtools:
+The package can be installed directly from github with devtools

 ``` r
 # install.packages("devtools")